Flying to Australia was hands down one of the longest flights ever!

 I wrote this post on the plane!
 Ideas will come to you during all those hours of prolonged travel, and with no internet connection, you can really allow your creativity to flow without distraction.
 I spent my time during my 15 hour flight writing in my journal, creating goals, and thinking of new features for Fashion Bomb Daily.
 And you’ll need a pen to fill out customs cards!

 At any rate, those are just a few things you’ll need on deck for a long trip.
 I’d also recommend getting up to walk and stretch during the flight!
 You need to keep your circulation going.
-Have your external battery on deck in case you need to charge up your phone or tablet.
+Have your external battery charged up in case you need to charge up your phone or tablet.
 And consider getting compression socks.
 I didn’t wear any, but my feet were a bit swollen upon touchdown; compression socks or stockings can reduce the swelling.

 Anyway, those are just a few of my travel essentials.